torsten-liermann/systemd-docker/README.md

 ExecStart=systemd-docker ... --env ... run ...
 ```
 In the example above, all environment variables defined in `/etc/environment` will be passed to the `docker run` command.

-## Cgroups
-By default all application cgroups are moved to systemd.
-This implies that the `docker run` flags  `--cpuset` and/or `-m`
-are incompatible.
-It's also possible to control which cgroups are transfered using individual  `--cgroups` flags for
-each cgroup to transfer. **`-cgroups name=systemd` is the strict minimum, if it's not specified, `systemd` will lose track
-of the container**.
-This implies that the `docker run` flags  `--cpuset` and/or `-m` are incompatible.

-`ExecStart=/opt/bin/systemd-docker --cgroups name=systemd --cgroups=cpu run --rm --name %n nginx`

-The above command will use the `name=systemd` and `cpu` cgroups of systemd but then use Docker's cgroups for all the others, like the freezer cgroup.

 ## PID File
 To create a PID file for the container, use the flag `--pid-file=<path/to/pid_file>`.